microsoft/fluentui-blazor/examples/FluentUI.Demo.Shared/wwwroot/sources/FluentEmoji.cs.txt

     public int?
 CustomSize { get; set; }

     /// <summary>
-    /// Gets or sets the slot where the icon is displayed in
+    /// Gets or sets the slot where the emoji is displayed in
     /// </summary>
     [Parameter]
     public string?
 Slot { get; set; } = null;

     /// <summary>
-    /// Allows for capturing a mouse click on an icon
+    /// Allows for capturing a mouse click on an emoji
     /// </summary>
     [Parameter]
     public EventCallback<MouseEventArgs> OnClick { get; set; }